s70f/Fun_Discord_Bot/README.md

 There are 4 main classes a player can choose from before they start a battle using `.main class <type>`.
 Players can also unlock classes by buying or getting achievements.
 Use `.market class` to see different classes available for purchase.
 Use `.main classes` to see all the classes you are able to choose from.

 #### Sniper
 An elite killing squad.
-Increases the maximum amount of damage you can deal by 1 but decrease the minimum amount of soldiers you start with by 5.
+Start with 150 Credits and 35 to 40 soldiers.

 #### Marksmen
 A band of ruthless soldiers who spray at any living thing.
-Decreases the maximum amount of damage you can deal by 1 but increases the minimum amount of soldiers you start with by 5.
+Start with 100 Credits and 40 to 45 soldiers.

 #### Infantry
 The infantry is specialized in combat on foot.
-This guarantees you, +5 soldiers, to start off with but doesn't allow you to enable cavalry or use rage commands.
+Start with 50 Credits and 50 soldiers.

 #### Artillery
 Artillery is a class of heavy military ranged weapons built to launch munitions far beyond the range and power of infantry firearms.
-You start off with -6 soldiers but get 1 extra ammo and catapults from enemy deals -1 damage.
+Start with 175 Credits and 30 to 35 soldiers.

 ## Next Phase
 Make a credit system where you have to buy different types of soldiers and save credits and get credits for winning